alexneocoding/mulesoft/po-fraud-detection-api/README.md

 # AI-Powered PO Fraud Detection API

-A sophisticated MuleSoft API that leverages AI Chain connector with OpenAI GPT-4 to detect fraudulent patterns in Purchase Orders (POs).
+A basic MuleSoft API that leverages AI Chain connector with OpenAI GPT-4 to detect fraudulent patterns in Purchase Orders (POs).
 This API uses advanced AI prompts to analyze fraud indicators and provides intelligent risk assessments with actionable recommendations.

 ## Table of Contents